tidehackathon/team-dstl-1/context_injection/README.md

 Answering this question is very difficult unless you are a subject matter expert, there a slight physical differences unknown to most people.
 However, when given a population heatmap for each species and a geo reference of the image, it is easy to make an educated guess.
 This is the broad concept of context injection.
 ![](heatmap.png)

-## Example architecture concatenating context vector with convolutional layers:
+## Example architecture concatenating context vector with convolutional layers
 ![](early_concat.png)

 ## Example architecture concatenating context vector with baseline model's feature vector: